Signs and symptoms of frostbite include:

 Frostbite occurs in several stages:

 - Frostnip.
-The first stage of frostbite is frostnip — a mild form of frostbite in which your skin turns red and feels very cold.
+The first stage of frostbite is frostnip.
+With this mild form of frostbite, your skin pales or turns red and feels very cold.
 Continued exposure leads to prickling and numbness in the affected area.
 As your skin warms, you may feel pain and tingling.
 Frostnip doesn't permanently damage the skin.

 - Superficial frostbite.
-The second stage of frostbite appears as reddened skin that turns white or very pale.
+The second stage of frostbite appears as reddened skin that turns white or pale.
 The skin may remain soft, but some ice crystals may form in the tissue.
-Your skin may begin to feel deceptively warm — a sign of serious skin involvement.
-If you treat frostbite at this stage, the surface of your skin may appear mottled, blue or purple as it's warmed or thawed.
-With warming, you may notice stinging, burning and swelling.
+Your skin may begin to feel warm — a sign of serious skin involvement.
+If you treat frostbite with rewarming at this stage, the surface of your skin may appear mottled, blue or purple.
+And you may notice stinging, burning and swelling.
 A fluid-filled blister may appear 24 to 36 hours after rewarming the skin.